St Conleth's College

 St. Conleth's College is a private co-educational Catholic school in Ballsbridge, Dublin, founded on 4 September 1939 by Bernard Sheppard.
-The current principal of the senior school is Angelina Hopkins.
+As of 2025, the principal of the senior school was Angelina Hopkins.

 History

 The school was named after Conleth, (450-519AD), a sixth-century Irish monk who was a moulder of precious metals whose feast day is 4 May.
-The senior school has about 300 pupils and is co-educational.
-It has a teaching staff of 25.
+The senior school, which has over 300 pupils and 25 teaching staff, is co-educational.
 The junior school has about 160 pupils and is also co-educational.

 In November 2017, the Kevin Kelleher Wing was opened, adding a performance room and study area on top of the gymnasium.
 Kelleher (1921-2016), a former international rugby referee, was the headmaster of the school for over 46 years.

 Academics

 The school was ranked first in the Irish fee-paying schools league table in 2003.

 Sport

 Rugby is considered the primary sport of the school, and both Junior and Senior Cup Teams are represented in the Leinster Cups.
-Leinster Rugby focused on rugby in St. Conleth's in 2016 to recognise its successes that year.
+Leinster Rugby focused on rugby in St. Conleth's in 2016 to recognise its successes that year..
+St Conleths are the current McMullan Shield winners.

 St. Conleth's won the Basketball Ireland National Cup and League double in 2009 at the U16 Boys B level.
 The school has also won several South Dublin Basketball League Championships, most recently in 2013.

 St. Conleth's offers fencing as a school sport for both boys and girls from a young age.
+Former alumni have been instrumental in developing fencing in Ireland as well as representing Ireland in fencing at the Olympics, World and European championships.

 The school also offers hockey, tennis and athletics.